 As supply and demand dictate the price, the limited-edition independent artist-produced cover—almost without exception—sells for more than their numerous commercial counterparts.

-The one certainty in the world of FDC collecting is that blank first day covers with only stamp and cancel are virtually worthless in today's stamp collecting marketplace.
+The one certainty in the world of first-day cover collecting is that blank first-day covers are virtually worthless in today's stamp collecting marketplace.
 In general, only stamps canceled with the first-day date are deemed collectible without a cachet.
-The First Day of Issue cancellation didn't yet exist before the middle 1920s—prior to the era when the crocheted cover came into vogue.
+The First Day of Issue cancellation didn't yet exist before the middle 1920s—prior to the era when the cacheted cover came into vogue.

-First Day Covers' Past and Their Collectors' Future
+First Day Covers' Past and Future

-Stamp dealer and publisher George Linn created the first FDC when he developed a simple text cachet for the Harding Memorial stamp issue of 1926.
+Stamp dealer and publisher George Linn created the first first-day cover when he developed a simple text cachet for the Harding Memorial stamp issue of 1926.
 From those humble beginnings, the collecting of first-day covers grew into a market with sales in the millions of dollars.

-But collectors can take heart: If you are of an artistic bent you might consider putting your own stamp-related artwork on a cover.
+But collectors can take heart: If you are of an artistic bent, you might consider putting your own stamp-related artwork on a cover.
 Thanks to the ease of printing with computers we are in the age of the add-on cachet.
 If you can draw, print, and paint, your first-day cover collection might not come up blank after all.
 FDC collectors always invite a good artist into the fold and if conditions are right, you might become the next cachet star.

-As printing methods have become more sophisticated in recent years, the approximation of old caches has become easy to accomplish.
-Most legitimate producers will note when their covers contain an add-on cachet, though the collector of older FDCs should do a bit of research to make sure they are adding the real thing to their collection when they purchase from FDC dealers in the secondary market.
+As printing methods have become more sophisticated in recent years, the approximation of old cachets has become easy to accomplish.
+Most legitimate producers will note when their covers contain an add-on cachet, though the collector of older first-day covers should do a bit of research to make sure they are adding the real thing to their collection when they purchase from first-day cover dealers.